sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 ### Operators available for Email Activity Fields

-Operators available on an Email Activity field are similar to date type fields with the exception of some operators.
+Operators available on an Email Activity field are similar to Date fields with the exception of some operators.
 Email Activity conditions will filter contacts who have engaged with a Single Send or Automation based on the constraints of the condition.

-The operators avaialable for Email Activity fields include:

 <table>
   <tr>